Skip to content

 self.is_fitted: np.ndarray = np.ones([self.dim]) < 0

-# parameters used when fitting the regional effect
+# parameters used when fitting the regional effect: what detected the

 # dictionary with all the information required for plotting or evaluating the regional effects